 What are Wife Cakes?

-Wife Cakes are also known as "Sweetheart Cakes," Literally translated in Cantonese as "lo por beng."
+Wife Cakes are also known as "Sweetheart Cakes," literally translated in Cantonese as "lo por beng."

-They're a flaky cookie/pastry filled with a sweet and chewy wintermelon and coconut filling.
+Another misnomer, they are not a cake, but they're actually a flaky cookie/pastry filled with a sweet and chewy wintermelon and coconut filling.

 The story of how they were created